SharePoint/sp-dev-provisioning-templates/system/pages/ServiceDescriptionLong.md

 **Is the service code open-source?**

 Code used by the service will be released as an open-source sample later 2019.
-Actual provisioning logic is done using PnP Provisioning Engine, which is already open-sourced and avaialble using code or PowerShell.
+Actual provisioning logic is done using PnP Provisioning Engine, which is already open-sourced and available using code or PowerShell.

 **I identified an issue on the service - where to report it?**

-Please report any issues which you might have using the the [sp-dev-docs issue list](https://github.com/SharePoint/sp-dev-docs/issues) issue list.
-We will be following up on them as soon as possible, but please note that there's no direct SLA for this community built project through Microsoft.
+Please report any issues which you might have using the [sp-dev-docs issue list](https://github.com/SharePoint/sp-dev-docs/issues) issue list.
+We will be following up on them as soon as possible, but please note that there's no direct SLA for this community-built  project through Microsoft.

 **Are the templates only provisioning SharePoint assets?**